 What 30%+ Body Fat Looks Like

-The individual stories of these clients can all be found on the online coaching results page.
+All of the individual stories of the clients on this page can be found on the online coaching results page.

 Unfortunately, I cannot make a female version like the male one as I only work with men, so I don’t have the client photos nor experience level.
-However, I have this guide from our Muscle and Strength Pyramid: Nutrition book which may be useful.
+However, I have this guide from our Muscle and Strength Pyramid: Nutrition book, which may be helpful:

 Thank you for reading.
-If you have a friend who you think would find this useful, please share it.
+If you have a friend who you think would find this helpful, please share it. 🙏🏻